madromas/esotalk_docs/contributing.md

 # Contributing to esoTalk

 esoTalk is free, open-source software, meaning anyone can contribute to its development and progress.
-The esoTalk source code is hosted on [GitHub](http://git.io/esotalk).
+The esoTalk source code is hosted on [GitHub](https://github.com/madromas/esoTalk-v3).

 ## Pull Requests

-Before sending a pull request for a new feature, you should first [create an issue](https://github.com/esotalk/esoTalk/issues) with [Proposal] in the title.
+Before sending a pull request for a new feature, you should first [create an issue](https://github.com/madromas/esoTalk-v3/issues).
 The proposal should describe the new feature, as well as implementation ideas.
 The proposal will then be reviewed and either approved or denied.
 Once a proposal is approved, a pull request may be created implementing the new feature.

 Pull requests for bugs may be sent without creating any proposal issue.

-Additions and corrections to the documentation may also be contributed via the [docs repository](https://github.com/esotalk/docs) on GitHub.
+Additions and corrections to the documentation may also be contributed via the [docs repository](https://github.com/madromas/esotalk_docs) on GitHub.

+## Discussion board

+You can allso view and create a discussions on [GitHub](https://github.com/madromas/esoTalk-v3/discussions).